Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 So, why is it so much faster at a public station?

 Charging stations typically use a 240V outlet with a level 2, 6.6 kW charger (32A).
 If you crave the same fast-charging power at home, it is possible.
-You can have a licensed electrician come to your home and install a 240V outlet for a higher-powered charger.
+You can have a licensed electrician come to your home and install a 240V outlet for a higher-powered charger, like we discussed before.

 Charging Cable Length

-The Toyota RAV4 Prime comes with a Level 1 120-volt charger that is approximately twenty-four feet in length.
+The Toyota RAV4 Prime comes with a Level 1 120-volt charger that is approximately 24 feet in length.

 Charging Cable Options

-As mentioned before, there are two types of charges available depending on whether you have a 120V or 240V outlet installed in your home.
+As mentioned before, there are two types of chargers available, depending on whether you have a 120V or 240V outlet installed in your home.

 Level 1 Charger (120v)

-You can plug this charger into a standard outlet in your home (120v).
+You can plug this charger into a standard outlet in your home (120 volts).
 It takes about 12 hours to charge fully, and you can expect to get roughly 4 miles of driving range for each hour.

 Level 2 Charger (240v)

-You can only use Level 2 chargers in 240v outlets, so you’d have to have an electrician come to your house to install one.
-Some newer homes might’ve been built with 240v outlets, so you might already be equipped with a Level 2 charging cable if you’re lucky.
+You can only use Level 2 chargers in 240-volt outlets, so you’d have to have an electrician come to your house to install one.
+Some newer homes might’ve been built with 240-volt outlets, so you might already be equipped with a Level 2 charging cable if you’re lucky.

 If you have a level 2 charger, you could cut your charging times dramatically.
-The Level 2 charger will fully charge your RAV4 Prime is less than 3 hours.
+The Level 2 charger will fully charge your RAV4 Prime in less than 3 hours.

 When it comes to electric vehicle charging, there are some additional considerations that make the experience different from filling up at the pump.